Liquid Oxygen Therapy

 Portable Liquid Oxygen Unit

 The second component of a liquid oxygen system is the portable unit which can be refilled from the reservoir.
 The portable unit may be carried by the patient in a backpack or shoulder bag and is filled from the reservoir unit.
-The reservoir unit is filled every 1-3 weeks by a local medical liquid oxygen provider.
-Neither component requires electricity to operate.
+Neither the portable unit nor the reservoir require electricity to operate.
 This added benefit is a significant advantage not shared by oxygen concentrators.
-Oxygen patients who live in areas of frequent electrical blackouts can fare much better with liquid oxygen instead of oxygen concentrators.
+Patients who live in areas with frequent electrical blackouts may benefit more from liquid oxygen than oxygen concentrators.

 Examples of Liquid Oxygen Portable Units